-These expenses include all costs related to employment including wages and salaries, leave entitlements, voluntary separation payments, concurrent superannuation costs, and other direct staff-related expenses.
+These expenses include all costs related to employment including wages and salaries, fringe benefits tax, leave entitlements, voluntary separation payments, defined benefits superannuation plans and defined contribution superannuation plans.

 Employment

 Employment is defined as all people aged 15 years and over who are engaged in one or more hours of work during the survey period.
 It includes people who are temporarily absent from work.